idealo/imagededup/README.md

 - threshold parameter:
   * *min_similarity_threshold* for cnn method indicating the minimum amount of cosine similarity that should exist between the key image and a candidate image so that the candidate image can be considered as a duplicate for the key image.
-Should be a float between -1.0 and 1.0
+Should be a float between -1.0 and 1.0.
+Default value is 0.9.

   * *max_distance_threshold* for hashing methods indicating the maximum amount of hamming distance that can exist between the key image and a candidate image so that the candidate image can be considered as a duplicate for the key image.
 Should be an int between 0 and 64.
+Default value is 10.

 ##### Considerations